Signs (Tedeschi Trucks Band album)

 Signs is the fourth studio album by American blues rock group Tedeschi Trucks Band.
-The album was released on February 15, 2019, by Fantasy Records, on the same day that Kofi Burbridge, the band keyboardist, died.
+The album was released on February 15, 2019, by Fantasy Records, on the same day that Kofi Burbridge, the band's keyboardist, died.

 Critical reception

 Signs received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 79, which indicates "generally favorable reviews", based on 6 reviews.